PieterWANel/Manuscript_in_Preparation/Crypto_Volatility_Media_Sentiment/README.txt

 financial market behaviour.
 The model incorporates media sentiment as an explanatory variable both in level and change form.

 ## Code
 The R script implementing the EGARCH model and data preprocessing is provided, refer to BASE_LogReturn_EGARCH_Model.
+R-Markdown is required to run and implement the code.

 ## Status
 Work in progress.
 Manuscript draft is under development.

 ## Contact
 For questions or collaboration inquiries, please contact Pieter Nel (piedanel@gmail.com).